lbod/delitetutorial/tutorials/beginner.md

 To create a custom element it must be **upgraded** first, this is what `delite/register` does. `delite/register` supports browsers who natively support `document.registerElement` and those who don't.

-The registration process above using `delite/register`, creates a custom element by registering the tag name `"my-first-element"` as the first argument and then inheriting (prototyping) the `HTMLElement` native element (as well as `"delite/Widget"` and `"decor/Invalidating"`modules).
+The registration process above using `delite/register`, creates a custom element by registering the tag name `"custom-element"` as the first argument and then inheriting (prototyping) the `HTMLElement` native element (as well as the `"delite/Widget"` module).

 Elements which inherit from `HTMLElement` using [valid custom element names](http://www.w3.org/TR/2013/WD-custom-elements-20130514/#dfn-custom-element-name) are custom elements.
 The most basic requirement for the tag name is it **MUST** contain a dash **(-)**.

 ###Declarative creation of custom elements
-If we view `./samples/MyFirstElement.html`, we see the following code:
+If we view `./samples/CustomElement.html`, we see the following code:

-    require("delite/register", function (register) {
+    require(["delite/register", "custom/CustomElement"], function (register) {
     	register.parse();
     });
 Declarative widgets (those created via markup in the page) need to be parsed in order to kick off the lifecycle of creating the widget.

 ###Programatic creation of custom elements
-The generated example in `./samples/MyFirstElement.html` shows the declarative creation of custom elements, you can do the same thing with programmatic creation
+The generated example in `./samples/CustomElement.html` shows the declarative creation of custom elements, you can do the same thing with programmatic creation

-edit `./samples/MyFirstElement.html` i.e.
+edit `./samples/CustomElement.html` i.e.

-    require("delite/register", function (register) {
+    require(["delite/register", "custom/CustomElement"], function (register) {
     	register.parse();
     });
 to the following:

-    require(["delite/register", "first-delite-package/MyFirstElement"], function (register, MyFirstElement) {
+    require(["delite/register", "custom/CustomElement"], function (register, CustomElement) {
         register.parse();
-        var anotherCustomElement = new MyFirstElement({value : 'another custom element title'});
+        var anotherCustomElement = new CustomElement({value : 'another custom element title'});
         // note you must call startup() for programmatically created widgets anotherCustomElement.placeAt(document.body, 'last');
         anotherCustomElement.startup();